 Barnabas Collins — Dark Shadows (2012)

-Most of Depp’s best movie transformations have been in those directed by Tim Burton, owing to the latter’s film-making techniques and the stories he chooses to tell.
+Most of Depp’s finest movie transformations have been in those directed by Tim Burton, owing to the latter’s film-making techniques and the stories he chooses to tell.

 In the comedy-horror Dark Shadows, Depp plays the vampire Barnabas Collins, who must protect his descendants from the machinations of the witch named Angelique Bouchard (Eva Green), who was responsible for his condition.

-For his vampire look, Depp piled on the white make-up for a distinctive pallor.
-Prosthetics were used to create his pointy ears, nose bridge, and fingers.
-And who could forget those jagged bangs.
+For the vampire look, Depp put on white make-up for a distinctive pallor.
+Prosthetics were used to create his pointy ears, nose bridge and fingers.
+Of note was the character’s more modern hairstyle with jagged bangs.

 Willy Wonka — Charlie and the Chocolate Factory (2005)

 Willy Wonka is a famous literary character created by British author Roald Dahl, in his 1964 book Charlie and the Chocolate Factory.
-It was first adapted into a film in 1971 as Willy Wonka & the Chocolate Factory, where the legendary Gene Wilder played the famously eccentric chocolatier.
+It was first adapted into a film in 1971 as Willy Wonka & the Chocolate Factory.
+It had the legendary Gene Wilder brilliantly playing Willy Wonka.

-Which is why Depp had an uphill task when he signed up to essay the famous character in the 2005 movie adaptation.
-He did, however, manage to make it one of his best on-screen avatars.
-Today, fans fondly remember both his performance and appearance as much as they do of Wilder.
+Thus, when Depp signed up to essay the famous character in the 2005 movie adaptation, he had an uphill task.
+Yet, he made it one of his best on-screen avatars.
+Today, fans fondly remember both his performance and his appearance, as much as they do that of Wilder.

-For the movie, Depp carved a unique appearance for himself with the help of his make-up team and costume department, and the result was a bob, flawless pale skin and lavender contact lenses.
-Depp even used fake teeth to add to the eeriness of his character.
-He wanted to add a prosthetic nose, but Burton shot down the idea.
+He got a bob, white powder on the face and wore lavender contact lenses.
+Of note was the fake teeth that added to the eeriness of his character.
+Depp also wanted to add a prosthetic nose, but Burton shot down the idea.

 Depp eventually revealed the inspiration for his character on The Ellen DeGeneres Show in 2012.